GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-02-13-pebble-templating-with-spring.md

 }
 </pre>

-This creates a new instance of the `Pebble Builder` allowing us to take our template and inject in our messages.
+This creates a new instance of the <span class="code-snippet">Pebble Builder</span> allowing us to take our template and inject in our messages.
 These need to be in a map so we can tell the pebble template that our messages are the same messages it's looking for.

 With that, you should be able to see your messages!